epfl-lara/compiler2024-labs-public/lab03_typer/Readme.md

 For each field of the record, you should visit recursively the expression of the field to get field types.

+_Note_: Math mode can be buggy on GitHub Markdown if the above rule is not properly displayed.
+You can download the .html file and open it in your browser to see it properly!
+Or open the Markdown file inside your editor.
+All `\char"23` should be displayed as `#`.

 #### `visitApplication(e: ast.Application)`

 Two constraints should be addeed: